Upazila Nirbahi Officer: Name changes

-Upon the abolition of the upazila system in the early 1990s, the designation 'upazila nirbahi officer' changed to 'thana nirbahi officer'.
-This designation changed again in the late 1990s, reverting to 'upazila nirbahi officer'.
+Upon the abolition of the upazila system in the early 1990s, the 'Upazila Nirbahi Officer' post was abolished and changed to 'Thana Nirbahi Officer'.
+This system changed again in the late 1990s, reverting to 'Upazila Nirbahi Officer'.

 Appointment and regulations

 Upazila nirbahi officers are appointed by Ministry of Public Administration through B.C.S Cabinet Division directly controls and supervises the activities of UNO.
 They are the top executive person in an upazila.